The artist behind the images

 by Walter van Beirendonck at Wereldmuseum Rotterdam

 Last Thursday, we were finally able to see the extraordinary 'POWERMASK' exhibition at the Wereldmuseum Rotterdam.
 Curated by none other than Walter van Beirendonck, sided by art historian Alexandra van Dongen and anthropologist Sonja Wijs, it had been on our wish list from September 1st when it opened for the public.
 For 'POWERMASK', the museum with a focus on ethnology gave the legendary Antwerp fashion designer a free hand to present his own unique, multi-faceted vision of the phenomenon of masks.
-The result is a stunning colorful display, carrying the designer's unique signature all-over, combining ethnic masks and ethnological documents with modern Western fashion, art, photography and culture — featuring the work of impressive names like Christophe Coppens, Diane Arbus, Jean-Michel Basquiat, Louise Bourgeois, Brian Kenny, Martin Margiela and Walter's own Dirk Van Saene.
+The result is a stunning colorful display, carrying the designer's unique signature all-over, combining ethnic masks and ethnological documents with modern Western fashion, art, photography and culture — featuring the work of impressive names like Christophe Coppens, Diane Arbus, Jean-Michel Basquiat, Louise Bourgeois, Brian Kenny, Martin Margiela and Walter's own Dirk Van Saene. [ Continue reading ]

-There are few places left in Amsterdam’s most central areas that have enough character to weather the ever-growing storm of tourists and people that particularly cater to them.
+There are few places left in Amsterdam’s most central areas that have enough character to withstand the ever-growing storm of tourists and those who cater specifically to them.
 At times, especially in the summer, the city feels like an urban amusement park.
-With no end of this development in sight, the once authentic center is slowly turning into an empty shell of its former self.
-Fortunately, there are still some spots that offer some kind of cultural experience (let’s hope it stays that way!), with the Zeedijk being one of our favorites.
-Located in the small but dense Chinese quarter of the Dutch capital, the street is famous for its restaurants and supermarkets, but also for being the original gateway of heroine into the country in the late sixties — during the last few years it has also been embraced by a growing number of brands, in search of a real environment for their stores.
+With no end to this development in sight, the once-authentic center is slowly turning into an empty shell of its former self.
+Fortunately, there are still some spots that offer a genuine cultural experience (let’s hope it stays that way!), with the Zeedijk being one of our favorites.
+Located in the small but dense Chinese quarter of the Dutch capital, the street is famous for its restaurants and supermarkets, but also for being the original gateway for heroin into the country in the late sixties.
+In recent years, it has also been embraced by a growing number of brands, seeking an authentic environment for their stores.
+With TOSSIJN being the latest excellent addition to the area, we dropped by to see his inspirational new space. [ Continue reading ]

 Making Business Personal